Earning money while helping with academic research

 I joined Prolific which is a website that links academics from around the world with participants willing to help complete online research studies.
 Many studies are on psychological topics but a variety of other subjects are covered.
 Surveys can take from a few minutes to an hour or sometimes more.
 You are told in advance how long a survey will take and what the fee will be.
 Payment is generally about £5.00 per hour and can be made via circle or paypal or donated to charity.
 Unlike most survey sites you rarely get disqualified from a study .
 You don’t need a degree to join and participants from most countries are accepted on to their panel.

-click here to find out more Prolific academic I get a small bonus for referring either a researcher who wants to run a study or a participant.
+click here to find out more Prolific I get a small bonus for referring either a researcher who wants to run a study or a participant.

 Volunteering for local university research studies

 Many universities also recruit volunteers directly for studies.
 I recently was a participant in a study on dopamine and memory run by the University of Bristol.
 This was a very interesting experience which involved two overnight visits to the Bristol sleep clinic and an E.C.G., E.E.G. and an MRI scan.
 Luckily I was recruited as a healthy control.
 I enjoyed doing the memory tests and meeting the students.
 I also received very generous expenses and dinner and breakfast on the two nights I spent at the clinic.

 Helping students is something I miss since giving up work and I feel it is a worthwhile use of my time.
 If you would like to give it a try, it is worth checking to see if your local university is looking for volunteers for studies. .